Down Mexico Way

-“Yeah, Ava,” Samuel picked up the topic, “with the crime on these border ranches, it’s a real estate nightmare.
+“Yeah, Isabella,” Samuel picked up the topic, “with the crime on these border ranches, it’s a real estate nightmare.
 There was that rancher, Mack Simpson, that was shot in the head because he refused to let some people cross his land unannounced.
 Joe even thinks that your parents were slain by people coming over illegally.”

 “Mack Simpson?
 Why, he owned the land on the south side of us.”